rmkit-dev/rmkit/README.md

-# rMkit
+# rmkit

 This repo contains applications for the remarkable tablet.
 See the README in each application's directory to learn more about it.
-The general purpose of rMkit is to make it easy to write and deploy new apps to the remarkable tablet.
+The general purpose of rmkit is to make it easy to write and deploy new apps to the remarkable tablet.

 ### [harmony](src/harmony)